Araneta City Cyberpark: Cyberpark Tower 3

 The Cyberpark Tower 3 is third tower of the project and is the latest tower to be completed within the complex, and currently rises on the former Alorica (EGS) Building site.
 The tower will be similarly designed to the Cyberpark Tower 2, standing 31 storeys high, and having 97000 m2 of office spaces, while having 91000 m2 of gross floor area.
 The tower also features a curved building design with floor-to-ceiling double-glazed energy-efficient windows, smart elevators, side balconies with planters, solar panels, and a rainwater recovery system.
 The demolition of the Alorica Building began in June 2019, while the groundbreaking for the construction of the tower started afterwards, in September 2019.
 The tower is originally slated to be completed in 2022, however, due to the effects of the COVID-19 pandemic in the Philippines, as well as market driven factors, financial problems and a case settlement with Megawide Construction Corporation regarding the construction issues of the Cyberpark Tower 2, the Gateway Mall 2 and the Ibis Styles Araneta City, the construction of the tower was temporarily delayed.
 In August 2022, the general contractor for the project was awarded to Datem Incorporated, while the tower's groundbreaking phase continued in December 2022.
 On 6 February 2023, the first concrete pouring of the tower began in a ceremony attended by various Araneta Group officials, along with Binibining Pilipinas contestants.
 The tower is expected to be completed within the first quarter of 2025.

-On June 27, 2024, the tower was officially topped off and was attended by officials of the Araneta Group; JLL Philippines, which serves as the Araneta City's real estate advisor, and Telus, which will serve as the tower's main tenant upon completion, as the company will relocate its overall operations to the tower from the Telus House, and will occupy 6 floors of the tower.
-The tower was originally aimed to be completed in the second quarter of 2025, but was later completed on August 2025 as future tenants begin their fit-out interior works within the tower, and on 3 October 2025, a mass was held on the tower's main lobby.
+On June 27, 2024, the tower was officially topped off and was attended by officials of the Araneta Group; JLL Philippines, which serves as the Araneta City's real estate advisor, and Telus, which serves as the tower's main tenant, as the company relocated its overall operations to the tower from the Telus House, and will occupy 6 floors of the tower.
+Telus formally began relocating its operations to the tower in January 2026 as the company opened its offices and its recruitment hub located at the ground floor, while also hosting various amenities such as a pantry area, locker rooms, a clinic, a lactation room, a sleeping room, meeting rooms, a gym, and a digital library.
+The tower was originally aimed to be completed in the second quarter of 2025, but was later completed in August 2025 as future tenants begin their fit-out interior works within the tower, and on 3 October 2025, a mass was held on the tower's main lobby.